 5 p.m.
 A Cuppa Joe With Fido

 Take a short walk from the Plaza to Collected Works Bookstore and Coffeehouse, Santa Fe's oldest locally owned independent bookstore.
-Shop for a new book and settle into a couch with a locally brewed Iconik Coffee Roasters latte while Fido rests his weary paws next to the fireplace or outside on the patio.
+Read a new book and drink a locally brewed Iconik Coffee Roasters latte while Fido rests his weary paws outside on the patio.

 8 p.m.
 Dinner at The Shed

-Tonight you’ll enjoy dinner on the pet-friendly courtyard patio at The Shed, which has been serving creative New Mexican fare since 1953.
+At night, enjoy dinner on the pet-friendly courtyard patio at The Shed, which has been serving creative New Mexican fare since 1953.
 It’s a popular spot and the beautiful patio seating is in high demand, so don’t be surprised if there's a wait.
-Once you’re seated, your waiter will provide water for your pooch.
-Be sure to order a margarita and The Trio (fresh blue corn tortilla chips served with queso dip, guacamole and tomato salsa) to start.
+Order a margarita and The Trio (fresh blue corn tortilla chips served with queso dip, guacamole and tomato salsa) to start.
 The Shed is known for their red chile enchiladas, so that’s a safe bet for your main course.
 Save room for one of their delectable desserts like fresh lemon soufflé, mocha cake, or raspberry sundae paired with an espresso or spiked Spanish coffee.

 Sunday